In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Source: HSE 2022/23

-What are the main hazards in wholesale and retail, motor repair, accomodation and food?
+What are the main hazards in wholesale and retail, motor repair, accommodation and food?

 • Hazard: Falls